shanest/shanest.github.io/content/index.md

 </div>

 Hello!
-My name's Shane and this is [my corner of the web](blog/my-corner-web.md).
+My name's Shane and this is my corner of the web. <!-- [my corner of the web](blog/my-corner-web.md). -->

 Professionally, I'm an Associate Professor in the Linguistics department at the University of Washington, where I work at the intersection of computational linguistics, natural language processing, and cognitive science.
 At UW, I run [CLMBR](https://clmbr.shane.st): the Computation, Language and Meaning Band of Researchers.
 You can find out more about my research by browing the lab website or my [CV](/cv/).
 You can find more information about my teaching at [teaching.shane.st](https://teaching.shane.st).